Sleep - Or the Lack Thereof

 I’ve struggled with sleep for years.
 My sleep patterns go in waves.
 A few years ago I had a tidal wave of about 3.5 months where I couldn’t sleep for the life of me.
 The same pattern happened again a few months ago.
 I tried everything imaginable and I would lay awake in my bed, night after night, so focused on how exhausted I was and how badly I wanted to sleep that I would make myself crazy and stay up all night.
 I know for a fact I’m not the only one who has experienced something like this.

-For me, I believe my lack of sleep has been a combination of things:
+For me, I believe my sleep deprivation has been a combination of things:

 Over the past five years I feel like I’ve tried just about everything.
 And this most recent bout of insomnia had me feeling like nothing was ever going to work.
 However, this time I was determined to figure it out, and I am finally in a place where I am sleeping.
 I can fall asleep and stay asleep (hooray!).
 It is honestly the best feeling ever.
 And not only that, but I wake up (at 5am most mornings) feeling refreshed.
 I go to work and I can think straight.
 Most days I’m not yawning non stop.
 It took me a while to get to this point and I hope it lasts.
 I spent over three months testing out different factors and aids to help me sleep.
 Here are a few things I tried, listed from what I believe to be the least important to the most important.